 - There was a clear vision and set of values.
 The provider had set out clear brand values which were to be accessible, approachable, expert and responsible.
-The company values focused upon brand reputation, customer experience and customer loyalty. - The service had a realistic strategy and supporting business plans to achieve their priorities. - Staff were aware of and understood the vision, values and strategy and their role in achieving them. - The service monitored progress against delivery of the strategy.
-It carried out 'mock' CQC audits to assess the quality of care provided.
+The company values focused upon brand reputation, customer experience and customer loyalty. - The service had a realistic strategy and supporting business plans to achieve their priorities. - Staff were aware of and understood the vision, values and strategy and their role in achieving them.
+We saw that all staff were fully engaged in ensuring the promotion of optimum outcomes for patients. - The service monitored progress against delivery of the strategy.
+It carried out comprehensive audits to assess the quality of care provided.